Marc Bridge-Wilkinson: Port Vale

 Bridge-Wilkinson joined Port Vale on a free transfer following his trial and made his debut in a 4–1 defeat at Oldham Athletic on 12 August 2000.
 The following week he scored twice in his first Vale start when they defeated Oxford United 3–0.
-He scored fourteen goals in 52 games throughout his first season at Vale, which included one in the final of the Football League Trophy final – which Vale won 2–1 over Brentford.
+He scored 14 goals in 52 games throughout his first season at Vale, which included one in the final of the Football League Trophy final – which Vale won 2–1 over Brentford.
 He also scored the winner in the Potteries derby in the Northern Section semi-finals with a 105th minute golden-goal penalty.

-He spent much of the next season out with a hamstring injury, and did not feature between August and late-January.
+He spent much of the next season out with a hamstring injury and did not feature between August and late January.
 His return to the side coincided with Vale's climb up the table, and he consequently signed a new two-year contract with the club.
 Recovering from a knee injury, his nine goals in 2002–03 were enough to make him the club's top-scorer, as the Second Division club posted a mid-table finish.
 He struck seven times in 37 games during the 2003–04 campaign, as the club finished outside of the play-offs on goal difference.
-At the end of the season manager Martin Foyle offered him a new contract at reduced pay due to the club's dire financial situation, an offer which Bridge-Wilkinson rejected in order to sign for League One rivals Stockport County on a two-year contract in June 2004.
+At the end of the season manager Martin Foyle offered him a new contract at reduced pay due to the club's dire financial situation, an offer which Bridge-Wilkinson rejected to sign for League One rivals Stockport County on a two-year contract in June 2004.

 Stockport County

-Bridge-Wilkinson made just 22 starts with Stockport, and in February 2005 joined Bradford City, also of League One, on a month's loan deal to cover for injuries.
+Bridge-Wilkinson made just 22 starts with Stockport, and in February 2005, joined Bradford City, also of League One, on a month's loan deal to cover for injuries.
 The loan soon become a permanent transfer.

 Bradford City

 Bridge-Wilkinson made his City debut on 25 February 2005 in a 1–1 draw with Walsall and after four games he signed a two-year deal on transfer deadline day to stay at Valley Parade permanently.
 He celebrated his new contract with his first Bradford goal in a 1–1 draw with Doncaster Rovers later the same day.
 He scored another two goals in a 4–1 victory over Brentford, finishing the season with three goals from his 12 games.

-At the start of the following season he missed more than two months after sustaining a knee injury in training.
+At the start of the following season, he missed more than two months after sustaining a knee injury in training.
 He finished the season with six goals in forty games.
 On 16 September 2006, he scored against his former club Port Vale, but it was just one of four goals for Bridge-Wilkinson that season, as Bradford were relegated into League Two.
 He was one of many players released by Bradford in May 2007.